 There are two main definitions of a CRM:

-• It refers to a business’s principles and strategies to engage better and retain its customers.
+1. It refers to a business’s principles and strategies to better engage and retain customers.

-• It refers to a software system that helps businesses to manage client relationships, leads, contacts and campaigns.
-Also, it allows companies to automate their processes and increases productivity.
+2. It is a software system that helps businesses manage client relationships, leads, contacts, and campaigns, allowing companies to automate processes and increase productivity.

-Examples of CRM Software for lead generation, contact management, and automation are:
+Examples of CRM software for lead generation, contact management, and automation include:

 The Best Overall